Last Updated: March 8, 2023

 Tec diving, or technical diving, is a special type of diving that goes beyond normal recreational diving in terms of equipment and dive profile.

-With more advanced equipment, including redundant systems, a backplate with a harness, the rebreather and full face masks, these divers can set their goals further than the recreational and hobby diver.
-The difference is evident in the form of oxygen.
+With more advanced equipment, including redundant systems, a backplate with a harness, rebreathers and full face masks, these divers can set their goals further than the recreational and hobby diver.
+The difference is also evident in the form of oxygen.

 Recreational divers usually use compressed air, which is purified and compressed “surface air,” rather than pure oxygen as many people assume.
 Oxygen has a toxic effect on the central nervous system at a partial pressure of 1.4 – 1.6 bar and the diver gets a dangerous “oxygen poisoning”.

 These different breathing gas mixtures allow the diver to descend to great depths, which is not possible for a recreational diver.
-In contrast to a recreational diver, a Tec-Diver needs profound and special training to be able to dive with elaborate technical equipment.
+In contrast to a recreational diver, a technical diver needs profound and special training to be able to dive with elaborate technical equipment.

 The side mount configuration provides less water resistance, greater safety, and improved comfort in confined environments.
 The scuba tanks can be easily detached from the body, allowing overcoming extremely confined spaces.
-Sidemount diving is especially popular with wreck and cave divers.
+That is why sidemount diving is especially popular with wreck and cave divers.

 The goals of recreational diving

 There are many reasons why recreational diving has become a popular sport.
 What is work for a professional diver is a pleasure for the recreational diver.
 Because he can get to know the fascinating world of seas, rivers, and lakes in his free time and enjoy the unique feeling of weightlessness underwater.

 It is not the competition, but the sporting partnership that always makes diving an experience.